ahkatlio/Nighthawk/README.md

 ## What's New ✨

+### 🚀 Metasploit Integration
+Nighthawk now **remembers nmap scans** and uses that data to **find exploits automatically**!
+Just scan a target, then ask "find exploits" and it will use Metasploit with the discovered services!

 ### Smart Conversation Mode
 Nighthawk now **distinguishes between chatting and scanning**!
 Say "hey my name is Galib" and it won't try to scan galib.com.
 Only scans when you explicitly ask!